dylanaraps/pure-bash-bible/README.md

 /home/black/Pictures/
 ```

-## Get the base-name of a file path.
+## Get the base-name of a file path

 Alternative to the `basename` command.